stoeps13/connections-doc/source/admin/secure/t_secure_with_tam_s2s.md

         LCConfigService.checkInConfig\(\)

+        !!! note
-        **Note:** The connectionsAdmin J2C alias that you specified during installation must correspond to a valid account that can authenticate with ISAM.
+    The connectionsAdmin J2C alias that you specified during installation must correspond to a valid account that can authenticate with ISAM.
 It may map to a back-end administrative user account but is not intended to be used as a user account for Connections.
 This account must be capable of authenticating for single sign-on against ISAM.
 If you need to update the userid or credentials for this alias, see the [Changing references to administrative credentials](../admin/t_admin_common_changing_admin_passwords.md) topic.

 **Parent topic:**[Enabling single sign-on for Security Access Manager](../secure/t_secure_with_tam.md)